 4.3.2 SCS/AS

-The SCS is the entity, which connects MTC application servers to the 3GPP network to enable them to communicate through specific 3GPP defined services with UEs used for MTC and with the SCEF in the HPLMN.
+The SCS is the entity which connects MTC application servers to the 3GPP network to enable them to communicate through specific 3GPP defined services with UEs used for MTC and with the SCEF in the HPLMN.
 The SCS offers capabilities for use by one or multiple MTC application servers.
-The MTC applications in the external network are hosted on one or more Ass.
+The MTC applications in the external network are hosted on one or more ASs.

-An SCS/AS can get services from multiple SCEFs, and an SCEF can provide service to multiple SCS/AS.
+An SCS/AS can get services from multiple SCEFs, and an SCEF can provide services to multiple SCS/ASs.

 The SCS is controlled by the operator of the HPLMN or by a MTC Service Provider.